TSA PreCheck Easier Than Ever to Get — Don’t Be the Last Without It (and How to Get It for Free)

 A five year membership to TSA PreCheck costs $85.
 But if you pay with the right card, you can get a reimbursement for the membership fee (up to $100 credit).
-I recommend the Capital One Venture.
-The card’s annual fee is waived the first year (then $95), so as long as you use the card to pay for your application within the first year, you’ll receive five free years of TSA PreCheck.
-Check out this post to see why this card is the biggest no-brainer for TSA PreCheck.
+I recommend the Capital One® Venture® Rewards Credit Card.
+The card’s annual fee is $95.

 The TSA is aggressively pursuing sign-ups.
 It’s already hassle-free to enroll in TSA PreCheck (you can check out my TSA PreCheck enrollment review here), and TSA PreCheck has even been available at select Staples locations for a while now (here’s the list of participating stores).

 Is this good for current members?
 Part of the excitement and benefit of the program was that fewer travelers have it, so the lines are smaller.
 Can too many members spoil the program?

 Nah.
 I experienced a taste of what it’s like for literally everyone to have TSA PreCheck this past Thanksgiving.
 The security queues were extremely backed up, and the TSA agents were continually yelling that everyone was granted TSA PreCheck to help speed the line along.

 That miffed me a little bit, as the benefits I had taken the time to enroll for were being given freely to everyone, but I was able to observe a world in which everyone was a member.
 And it was remarkably efficient!